Market Research Basics

 5. Amalgamate and analyse the results.

 The recruiting/interviewing task is the biggest.
 There are many companies that will just do fieldwork for you or arrange interviews if you provide them with lists.
-There are also many DP/transcription companies that will process your completed questionnaires or transcribe your interviews for analysis.
+For internet surveys these usually come with analysis tools, but there are also many DP/transcription companies that will process your completed questionnaires or transcribe your interviews for analysis.
 All these steps can be carried out by hand, but the biggest issue is normally time which is where sharing the workload will help.

 In terms of cost, most market research is charged on a time basis plus a management/design fee.
-If you took a general face-to-face population study of 1000 people.
+Surveys online are obviously much cheaper than phone or face-to-face surveys.
+Online, it's just time for the person answering - for which they usually get some reward.
+For a general face-to-face population study of 1000 people costs mount up more.
 You might allow 15 minutes for the interview, 20 minutes finding/contact time, 10 minutes for processing each questionnaire - so 45 minutes per interview or 750 hours of time (100 days), on top of which would be added time for questionnaire design, production and dispatch, interviewer briefing and management, creation of tables, analysis and presentation.
 Typically on a straightforward survey these elements should add about 15-20 days, although at a higher daily rate.

-For more complex studies, contact time can have a far larger impact on the cost than the actual questionnaire length.
-However, questionnaires that are too long demotivate interviewers and put respondents off research and typically need high levels of incentives to encourage completion.
-For on-line surveys, sample cost can be a extremely large element of the final bill.
+For more complex studies into difficult to reach groups, incidence rate or contact time can have a far larger impact on the cost than the actual questionnaire length.
+Studies with businesses for instance can be extremely hard to get people to take part.
+In addition, questionnaires that are too long put respondents off research or demotivate interviewers and typically need high levels of incentives to encourage completion.
+For on-line surveys, sample cost is much lower, so the proportion spent on design and analysis is usually a bigger part of the final bill.

 Qualitative research is charged on a similar basis to quantitative research, but as sample sizes are smaller it is typically less expensive.
 However although recruitment is far less expensive, the interviewer is more expert and interview and analysis time and costs are typically higher reducing the difference in cost between small quant and larger qualitative work.